mars0i/pasta/README.md

 examines nearby snipes and copies the current mushroom size preference of whatever nearby snipe has the most energy.
-If there are no snipes that are sufficiently near (see the parameter list below), the s-snipe tries again on the next timestep.
+If there are no snipes that are sufficiently near (see the parameter list below), the s-snipe tries again on the next time step.
 Once an s-snipe adopts a preference, the preference never changes.
 The direction in which an s-snipe points&mdash;how far up or down it is tilted&mdash;indicates the degree of the snipe's preference for large or small mushrooms.</p>